This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 5. Everything is hard before it is easy

-6. The only person you can change is yourself.
+6. The only person you can change is yourself

 7. What goes around comes around

-8. Life wasn't meant to be easy
+8. Life wasn't meant to be easy (attributed to Malcolm Fraser, former PM of Australia)

 9. That which doesn't kill you, makes a great story